fdb02983rhy/TTD-DR/README.md

 ### Current Implementation Constraints

-1. **Limited Parameter Configuration**: Due to Dify's constraints (no nested loop nodes support and no dynamic node generation capability), not all hyperparameters from the original paper can be fully configured.
-Specifically:
+1. **Limited Parameter Configuration**: Due to Dify platform constraints and implementation choices, certain hyperparameters from the original paper are not fully configured:
-   - Cannot dynamically generate multiple variant states (n_p, n_q, n_a, n_r) within the workflow
+   - Cannot dynamically generate multiple variant states (n_p, n_q, n_a, n_r) within the workflow due to lack of dynamic node generation capability
-   - Self-evolution steps (s_q, s_a, s_r) are simplified compared to the paper's implementation
+   - Self-evolution steps (s_q, s_a, s_r) are simplified compared to the paper's implementation due to lack of nested loop support
-   - Dify doesn't have retry fallback to enforce that the number of structured output elements meets requirements
+   - No retry mechanism to validate structured JSON output elements match expected schema
-   - Current implementation doesn't configure agent parameters (e.g., temperature, top_k) to explore diverse search spaces as described in the paper
+   - Agent parameters (temperature, top_k, etc.) are not configured for diverse search space exploration, though the platform supports this

 2. **Report Revision Approach**: The current implementation rewrites the entire report during each denoising iteration.
 A more efficient and human-like approach would be:
    - Extract specific sections that need improvement